 This concept is one of the big differences between the two types of animation.
 When you’re working in a 3D environment, all the parts of your character are always there, and you have to be aware of them, while in 2D you just draw whatever is seen and the rest is gone.

 Frame Rate Differences Between 2D And 3D Animations

-Okay, so we all know that animating in 2D means drawing a lot but another distinction is the fps and what happens on moving holds.
-What do I mean by that?
+We all know that animating in 2D means drawing a lot but another distinction is the FPS and movement.
+What does that mean that?
 Well, in 3d animation we usually work in 24 fps.
-In 2D animation that means that there is a illustration every frame 24 times in a second.
-That resolves like a lot of drawings, but it’s actually not that many.
+In 2D animation that means that there are illustrations for every of the 24 frames in one second.
+That sounds like a lot of drawing but it’s actually not that many.

-Because when there’s no big or fast movements, you can keep one drawing long for two frames.
-So that’s actually 12 drawings per second.
+When there is no fast movement, you can keep one drawing for two frames.
+So, that’s actually 12 drawings per second.
 This is called working on two’s, because you’re making a change or a new illustration every two frames.
-When the movement is very still, you might even work on three’s and four’s making a new drawing every three or four frames.
-You see that a lot in Japanese animation and stop motion.
+When the movement is very still, you might even work on three’s and four’s, making a new drawing every three or four frames.
+You see that a lot in Japanese animation (Anime) and stop motion.

-Sometime they would hold the same drawing for many frames.
-In 3D though it doesn’t really work that way.
-When a 3D character doesn’t move at all, even for one frame, it seems kinda wrong.
-It seems dead.
-While in 2D and stop motion you can settle for a new drawing every three to five frames, or even not have a new drawing at all for a few seconds, in 3D we always got to keep the subject moving, even a little bit.
-And that’s not easy.
+Sometime, the same drawing is held for many frames.
+In 3D though, it doesn’t really work that way.
+When a 3D character doesn’t move at all, even for one frame, it seems wrong, it seems dead.
+While in 2D and stop motion you can settle for a new drawing every three to five frames, or even not have a new drawing at all for a few seconds, in 3D we always have to keep the subject moving, even a little bit.
+And that’s not easy!

 There’s, of course, a lot more difference between the two kinds of animation.
 But I hope this short overview gave you a basic understanding of what it means to animate in 3D as opposed to animate in 2D.